bigcommerce/dev-docs/docs/api-docs/getting-started/available-apis.md

 ### Sunsets

 Sunset endpoints will be phased out and removed from the API.
-Once sunset, the endpoints will not longer be available.
+Once sunset, the endpoints will no longer be available.

 ### V2 API